kddnewton/kddnewton.github.io/_posts/2022-12-03-advent-of-yarv-part-3.md

 The frame is executed for each of the elements in the array.
 Notice that some frame types (like the `block` frame type) can interact with their parent frames to look up things like local variables (in this example, the `sum` variable).
 Other frame types (like the `method` frame type, pushed any time a method is defined) cannot.

 Notice also that frames can have their own set of local variables that do not impact the parent frame.
 In this example, a space will be allocated on the stack for `double` when the block first starts executing, but it will not impact the parent frame's stack pointer.
 When the block exits, the parent frame's stack pointer will still be below the locals that were allocated, effectively making those values invisible to the parent frame.

+That was a lot of information in just text.
+Let's look at some diagrams to help illustrate the concepts we just discussed.

 ### Backtraces